-In 2008, Craig's Entrepreneurial Selling MBA course was named by Inc. Magazine as one of the top ten courses in the United States.
+In 2008, Craig's Entrepreneurial Selling MBA course was named by Inc. Magazine as one of the top 10 courses in the United States.
 In 2012, he was awarded the Faculty Excellence Award given by the Chicago Booth students to the one professor who had the greatest positive impact on them.
-For two consecutive year, in 2018 and again in 2019, Craig was awarded the Outstanding Professor Award given by Kellogg's Executive MBA students.
+For two consecutive years, in 2018 and again in 2019, Craig was awarded the Outstanding Professor Award given by Kellogg's Executive MBA students.
 In 2019, Craig was named one of Crain's Chicago Business' "Tech 50."
 In 2019, Craig received the Chicago Innovation "50 on Fire" Civic and Education Award.
 And for 2019-2020, Craig was awarded the Sidney J. Levy award for teaching excellence.

 CEO/Entrepreneur Craig has been a salesperson and entrepreneur for more than 25 years.
 From IBM Corporation as the No. 2 performer in his year-long classical-style sales training class, to a Dean Witter company covering three-quarters of the country selling to large retailers, Craig is an expert in all things sales.
 After earning his MBA from Kellogg in 1995, Craig joined the Forum Corporation and quickly became the firm's new product launch and client recovery specialist.

-Author Craig is the author of What's Your Story?, Using Stories to Ignite Perfomrance and Be more Successful.
+Author Craig is the author of What's Your Story?, Using Stories to Ignite Performance and Be More Successful.
 His book helps leaders and sales professionals use stories to connect, engage and inspire.
 In his book, Craig developed a tool called the Story Matrix, designed to help people capture, distill and tell the right story at the right time.
 The Story Matrix, is now an app available on the Apple App Store and Google Play.

-Investor Craig is an Operating Partner at Pritzker Group Venture Capital, based in Chicago, helping the portfolio CEOs and CROs build and tune their sales engines to maximize growth.
+Investor Craig is an operating partner at Pritzker Group Venture Capital, based in Chicago, helping the portfolio CEOs and CROs build and tune their sales engines to maximize growth.
 Craig is also an active angel investor, solely focused on companies that help people develop healthy habits.

 Education Craig graduated from Kellogg in 1995 with an MBA in Marketing and Finance, obtained his "CPIM" Certification in Inventory and Production Management in 1992, and graduated Union College in 1988 with a degree in Political Science.

-Sales Engine, Inc. Craig is the founder and CEO of Sales Engine, Inc., a tools and services firm based on the belief that a company should treat sales as the engine of their business.
-Now in its 12th year, Craig and his team consult to the world's largest and most successful companies, as well as some of the world's fastest-growing entrepreneurial companies.
+Sales Engine, Inc. Craig is the founder and CEO of Sales Engine, Inc., a tools and services firm now in its 12th year, based on the belief that a company should treat sales as the engine of their business.
+Craig and his team consult to the world's largest and most successful companies, as well as some of the world's fastest-growing entrepreneurial companies.
 His work centers around his teaching, tool-building and coaching such that companies develop the knowledge, skill and discipline necessary to build a successful sales engine.

 Updated February 2021